National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/understanding.md

 The concept relationship table contains many other relationship types beyond hierarchical relationships: Mapped from, Maps to, Has brand name of, Consists of, etc.

 [ATHENA](https://athena.ohdsi.org/search-terms/terms?query) is an OHDSI tool for exploring OMOP vocabularies and even downloading them; its primary use in N3C is for looking up individual terms.
-More details on using ATHENA to search terms are documented on OHDSI’s publicly-viewable [GitHub](https://github.com/OHDSI/Athena) repository.
+More details on using ATHENA to search terms are documented on OHDSI's publicly-viewable [GitHub](https://github.com/OHDSI/Athena) repository.
 [ATLAS](https://atlas.ohdsi.org/#/home) is an OHDSI tool to explore concepts and their relationships.
 See section below on concept sets (#ConceptSets) that describes further uses of the ATLAS tool.

 The OMOP vocabulary is updated regularly to keep up with the continual evolution of sources.